iulialexandra/neuromorphic_odour_classifier/README.md

 By default, the list of filenames is ['0-1.csv', '1-1.csv', '2-1.csv’], found in the 'recordings' folder.
 The odour classes I used are ['No odour', 'Ethanol', 'Orange essential oil’].
 These parameters can also be changed directly in the script.

-The following parameters can only be modified inside the ModelParams-eNoseClassifier.txt or in the Settings-eNoseClassifier.txt:
+The following parameters can only be modified inside the **ModelParams-eNoseClassifier.txt** or in the **Settings-eNoseClassifier.txt**:

 *ModelParams-eNoseClassifier.txt*: